Interest Rates

 Overview

-US interest rates are coming up from a long stretch of all-time lows.
-Broadly speaking, this means that investments made in low risk products (e.g., bonds) are paying little in returns, and so are not highly demanded by investors.
-Traditionally risk-averse investors have little else to do with cash right now other than to put it into riskier equities, which drives the stock market higher.
-This model looks at the relative performance of the US stock market given current interest rates.
-As of November 30, 2023,the US stock market is Fairly Valued relative to a normal interest rate environment .
+US interest rates are rising after a long period of all-time lows.
+More broadly, this shift means that investments in low-risk products—such as bonds—are offering minimal returns and, as a result, are not in strong demand among investors.
+Typically, risk-averse investors don’t have many other options for their cash right now, other than to move it into riskier equities, which in turn drives the stock market higher.
+This model examines the relative performance of the US stock market in light of current interest rates.
+As of November 30, 2023, the US stock market is Fairly Valued relative to a normal interest rate environment.

-Below is our composite chart showing this model, which is a sum of US Treasury interest rates relative to historical average (red), and the S&P500 price relative to its own exponential trend line (blue).
-Read the detail below to understand the inputs and limitations of this model.
+Below is our composite chart, which reflects this model.
+It combines US Treasury interest rates relative to their historical average (shown in red) and the S&P 500 price relative to its own exponential trend line (shown in blue).
+For more details, read the information below to understand the inputs and limitations of this model.

 Theory & Data